 Often, personality is related to risk tolerance.
 Do you lose sleep when the market shifts?
 Chances are that your risk tolerance might be lower than that of someone who doesn’t care about market drops because they can ride out declines without concern.
 So, the willingness you have had for decades may not match the financial realities of retirement, especially as your goals become so much more immediate and specific.

-You should ask yourself some key questions: 1.
-How do I feel about the possibility of short-term market losses as I approach retirement?
+1. How do I feel about the possibility of short-term market losses as I approach retirement?

 2. Am I still comfortable with market volatility, or has my anxiety about investment losses increased?
-Your answers will help you determine how much risk you can emotionally tolerate in the next

 several years.